 Q: Is it called a turtle, a tortoise, or a terrapin?

 A: What a turtle is called and what a turtle actually is, is two very different things.
-Colloquially, the answer varies, depending on where you live.
+Colloquially, the answer varies depending on where you live.
 Generally in the United States, a TURTLE is a shelled reptile that lives most (or part) of the time in water.
 A TORTOISE is a shelled reptile that lives exclusively on land and has elephant-like feet.
-In the US, the term TERRAPIN is usually reserved for one specific species of turtle - the Diamondback Terrapin, a semi-aquatic turtle that lives in brackish waters.
+And the term TERRAPIN is usually reserved for one specific species of turtle - the Diamondback Terrapin, a semi-aquatic turtle that lives in brackish waters.
 Some other countries refer to any turtle in the ocean as turtle, any turtle in freshwater as a terrapin, and any turtle on land as a tortoise.
 So, these terms can be regionally specific.
 For the purpose of this answer, and to reduce confusion, we'll stick to turtles of the United States.

-Below, you'll see some examples of how we classify turtles, tortoises, and terrapins here in Mississippi.
+Below you'll see some examples of how we classify turtles, tortoises, and terrapins here in Mississippi.
 (And even here, these terms can be relative based on region.
-I've heard some folks from the Great Generation refer to box turtles as "tomata eatin terrapins".)
+I've heard some folks refer to box turtles as "tomata eatin terrapins".)

 TURTLE (Family Emydidae) - This is a box turtle, not a box tortoise.
 While they do spend much of their time on dry land, they also spend quite a bit of time in shallow water and are considered semi-aquatic.
-Their bodies are more round and their feet are not webbed.
-They're generally found in wooded areas.
+Their bodies are round and their feet are not webbed.
 Their shells are hinged, which allows them to fully seal themselves inside, like a box!
-They are Box TURTLES, not tortoises because they do spend much of their time in water and because they belong to the scientific Family Emydidae (not Testudinidae, which is the scientific Family of tortoises.)
+They are box TURTLES, not tortoises because they do spend much of their time in water and because they belong to the scientific Family Emydidae (not Testudinidae, which is the scientific Family of tortoises.)

 TORTOISE (Family Testudinidae) - This turtle is called a tortoise.
 The feet are not webbed, and they live almost exclusively on land - only entering shallow water to get a drink now and then.
 Their legs/feet generally resemble those of an elephant.
 Many tortoises get quite large and can weigh several hundred pounds.

 TERRAPIN (Family Emydidae)- This turtle is called a terrapin.
-They are also aquatic, with webbed feet and streamlined, swimmers' bodies.
+They are considered semi-aquatic, with webbed feet and streamlined, swimmers' bodies.
 They are generally found in brackish water (a mix of fresh and saltwater) where fresh water rivers and saltwater oceans/gulfs meet.
 These are the only variety of turtle in America called terrapins.
 (There are some turtles in other cuntries that are also called Terrapin.)

 Q: How can I tell if a turtle a male or a female?